-Before we talk about productivity in meetings here are quick points to understand why meetings are important in the first place.
+But before we talk about meeting productivity, here are quick points to understand why meetings are important in the first place.

 Meetings are great but there is a caveat that not all meetings are the same.